| |

 • Confusion

-Ideally, you want to aim for 0.8-1.6% calcium (dry matter).
-That can come from food (e.g. milk) or supplemental form (e.g. calcium carbonate).
+More specifically you need 0.8-1.6% calcium (dry matter).
+That can come from food (e.g. milk, ground bones) or supplemental form (e.g. calcium carbonate).

 This is also why an ‘all meat’ diet is unhealthy for kittens.
-Meat does not contain much calcium.
+Meat does not contain much calcium, so isn’t enough for a healthy kitten.

 Quick notes: